amcali/project-online-order/README.md

 - Separate git branch?

 In addition, if it is not obvious, you should also describe how to run your code locally.
+In order to run the code locally, the project may be downloaded from the [GitHub repository.](http://github.com/amcali/project-online-order)
+Django will need to be installed on the local environment in order for the project to run, and the following keys need to be implemented in the .bashrc file:
+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY
+STRIPE_PUBLISHABLE_KEY
+STRIPE_SECRET_KEY

 ## Credits